Assessing Per-Sample Membership Inference Vulnerability without Retraining: Introduction

 \section{Introduction}

-Modern machine learning models, and deep neural networks in particular, are known to memorize aspects of their training data \citep{zhang2017understanding, carliniSecretSharerEvaluating2019}.
-This memorization induces privacy vulnerabilities that can be exploited by \emph{Membership Inference Attacks} (MIAs), which aim to determine whether a specific data point was included in the training set \citep{shokriMembershipInferenceAttacks2017,carliniMembershipInferenceAttacks2022}.
-A principled defense against membership inference is provided by Differential Privacy (DP) \citep{DifferentialPrivacyDwork}, implemented in deep learning through noise-injected stochastic gradient methods \citep{abadiDeepLearningDifferential2016}.
+Modern machine learning models, and deep neural networks in particular, are known to memorize aspects of their training data~\citep{zhang2017understanding, carliniSecretSharerEvaluating2019}.
+This memorization induces privacy vulnerabilities that can be exploited by \emph{Membership Inference Attacks} (MIAs), which aim to determine whether a specific data point was included in the training set or not~\citep{shokriMembershipInferenceAttacks2017,carliniMembershipInferenceAttacks2022}.
+A principled defense against membership inference is provided by Differential Privacy (DP)~\citep{DifferentialPrivacyDwork}, implemented in deep learning through noise injection in stochastic gradient methods~\citep{abadiDeepLearningDifferential2016}.
 However, controlling the trade-off between privacy protection and model utility remains challenging.
-Noise calibration typically relies on worst-case theoretical accounting, paired with empirical privacy auditing via MIAs, and often leads to either over-conservative noise levels or insufficient privacy protection.
-In this context, designing MIAs for empirical auditing is essential to quantify leakage in non-private models \citep{yeomPrivacyRiskMachine2018} or to validate the practical tightness of DP guarantees in private models \citep{nasrAdversaryInstantiationLower2021, jagielskiAuditingDifferentiallyPrivate2020}.
+Noise calibration typically relies on worst-case theoretical accounting, paired with empirical privacy auditing via MIAs, and often leads to either overly conservative noise levels or insufficient privacy protection.
+In this context, designing MIAs for empirical auditing is essential to quantify privacy leakage in non-privately trained models~\citep{yeomPrivacyRiskMachine2018} or to validate the practical tightness of DP guarantees in privately trained models~\citep{nasrAdversaryInstantiationLower2021, jagielskiAuditingDifferentiallyPrivate2020}.

-While such auditing is now standard practice \citep{carliniMembershipInferenceAttacks2022, nasrAdversaryInstantiationLower2021, zarifzadehLowCostHighPowerMembership2024}, relying on aggregate metrics like average accuracy or AUC is insufficient.
-Such global measures can obscure critical risk heterogeneity, as outliers and rare subgroups are significantly more prone to memorization than typical samples \citep{carliniMembershipInferenceAttacks2022,feldman2020neural}.
-Consequently, a model certified as private on average may still expose specific points to high privacy risks.